It may sound like a contradiction, but pianist Dr Azariah Tan’s hearing impairment has made him a better player.

-Azariah has received multiple full scholarships from the University of Michigan, the National Arts Council of Singapore, and the Yamaha Music Foundation of Japan, including several from prestigious music festivals such as the Kirishima Music Festival in Japan and the Gilmore International Keyboard Festival in Kalamazoo, Michigan.
-He has also taught at the Bluelake Fine Arts Camp at Muskegon, Michigan.
-Azariah was also a first prize winner in several national and international competitions such as the 2010 Bradshaw and Bruno International Piano Competition, the American Prize 2012 and the 2009 National Piano and Violin Competition in Singapore.
-Azariah has performed at John F. Kennedy Center as one of the 4 recipients of the VSArts International Young Soloists Award, as well as at the Shakespeare Lansburgh Theatre in Washington DC as a guest artiste for VSArts.
-He has also performed with the Polish Silesian Philharmonic Orchestra in Japan, the Singapore Symphony Orchestra and Kevin Kern at the Esplanade Concert Hall.
+Now an assistant lecturer who also conducts workshops and masterclasses worldwide, he has competed and performed in various festivals and competitions worldwide.
+A first-prize winner in competitions such as the 2010 Bradshaw and Bruno International Piano Competition, the American Prize 2012 and the 2009 National Piano and Violin Competition in Singapore, Azariah has performed at John F. Kennedy Center as one of the four recipients of the VSArts International Young Soloists Award, as well as at the Shakespeare Lansburgh Theatre in Washington DC as a guest artiste of VSArts.
+He has also performed with the Polish Silesian Philharmonic Orchestra in Japan, the Singapore Symphony Orchestra and world-renowned pianist Kevin Kern at the Esplanade Concert Hall.

 Azariah has admitted, in an interview, that his hearing impairment can be frustrating at times.
 Specifically, he pointed out that hearing aids cannot differentiate between noises and voices as well as human ears can.

 “It can also be especially frustrating not being able to differentiate musical sounds and, more importantly, the subtlety of sounds.
 I have to imagine them and hear them in my head,” he said.
 He is holding out hope that researchers may one day discover a way to reverse his impairment.
 “But even if not, I try to view what I have as a gift and I try to make the most of it while I still have some hearing left.”